Location: 20 Miles SW of Ventura Harbor

 Santa Cruz Island is the largest and most topographically diverse of the eight Channel Islands.
 Santa Cruz Island is approximately 24 miles in length and encompasses 77 miles of pristine coastline, including two mountain ranges, a pastoral central valley, ten plant communities, and numerous endemic plants and animals.
 Santa Cruz is divided up into the West End and the East End.
 The West End of Santa Cruz Island is owned by the Nature Conservancy , a nonprofit international membership organization that preserves the plants, animals, and natural communities that represent the diversity of life on our Earth by protecting the lands and waters they need to survive.
 The East End of Santa Cruz Island is owned by the National Park Service.
 Both parts of the island are available for day trips with certain limitations.

 To the east lies Santa Cruz Island, which offers a bit milder diving conditions.
 Unknown to many, this island is home to a very extensive system of underwater Caves and caverns.
-Diablo Anchorage offers one such example at the Diablo Point Cave, which is a good beginning penetration, cave dive and is ideal for Introductory cavern diving classes.
+Diablo Anchorage offers one such example at the Diablo Point Cave, which is a good cave divers and is ideal for Introductory cavern diving classes.

 Out of the 80 species of Whales and Dolphins in the world today, 28 species Have been documented in the Santa Barbara Channel and Southern California Bight.
 Seventeen species are seen on a regular basis over the course of a year.